codyafingerson/cosmo-interpreter/README.md

-# Cosmo Interpreter
+# Cosmo Interpreter 🚀✨

-Cosmo is a simple interpreter that I developed from scratch as a personal learning project.
-Built without following any tutorials, Cosmo was my exploration into the fundamentals of interpreter design and programming language implementation.
-While it doesn't serve a specific practical purpose, creating Cosmo was a fun and educational experience that deepened my understanding of how interpreters work under the hood.
+Cosmo is the interpreter absolutely no one asked for, but I built it anyway!
+Crafted from scratch, Cosmo was my grand adventure into the mysterious realm of interpreter design and programming language implementation.
+Does it serve a practical purpose?
+Absolutely not.
+But creating Cosmo was a blast and taught me more about interpreters than I ever thought I'd know.

+Why I chose TypeScript is beyond me, but here we are, lmao!

 ## Features
 - Custom Syntax: Cosmo utilizes a unique syntax that I designed, supporting basic computational operations.
 - Lexer and Parser: Implements a basic lexer and parser to process the custom language syntax.
 - Execution Engine: Interprets parsed code and executes instructions accordingly.

-## Getting Started
+## Conclusion
-1. Clone the Repository: Download or clone the Cosmo repository to your local machine.
+Cosmo may not revolutionize technology as we know it, but it sure made my coding journey more interesting.
+It's proof that with a bit of determination (and a disregard for sanity), you can create something uniquely your own—even if it serves absolutely no practical purpose.

 ## Grammar (EBNF)
 Below is the EBNF tree of the Cosmo Interpreter